 Now you will be able to use all filter plugins, including SmartCurve plugin as smart filters.
 SmartCurve will not store the filter settings in the smart object, but the settings can be saved permanently in a file or temporarily as a snap shot (with shift save).

 The actual version V2.2 of the plugin for Windows can be downloaded here (1.4 MByte): smartcurve.zip.
-It works with all versions of Photoshop (Elements and CSx) and includes two versions for 32-bit and 64-bit Photoshop respectively.
+It works with all versions of Photoshop and includes two versions for 32-bit and 64-bit Photoshop respectively.
+The 64-bit version is still in development and can cause a crash of PhotoShop.
+At the moment there is no solution for this problem, sorry.

 Simply extract the files and put them into the plugin directory of Photoshop (something like C:\program files\adobe\Photoshop Elements\plug-ins.
 After the next restart a new entry easy.Filter/SmartCurve should appear in the Filter menu.